 Walking can help you achieve weight loss or maintenance goals, because even on short walks, you will be burning calories.
 If you want to commit yourself to becoming a walker, invest in a smart watch or app that will keep track of your mileage, steps, calories burnt, and heart rate.
 It’s exciting to see your progress.

 Walking can help give you healthier joints, which will reduce your bodily pain.
 Walking regularly can also help with back, knee, or hip pain that comes with spending a lot of time sitting down or sedentary.
 Walking also helps to better your posture which will in turn help minimize pain.
+Here are some signs that you are forcing your feet.

 Walking is a form of exercise which means that doing it releases endorphins, a feel good bodily hormone secreted through physical exertion.
 There are many mental and emotional benefits to be found from walking.